cycleplatform/docs-portal/docs/reference/environments/environments.md

 Breaking down this image, a user can see several very important pieces of information on the environment dashboard.

-1. The horizontal navigation allows for quickly switching between configuration and menus within the environment, such as VPN or Load balancer configuration tabs and containers dashboard.
+* The horizontal navigation allows for quickly switching between configuration and menus within the environment, such as VPN or Load balancer configuration tabs and containers dashboard.
-2. The global start & stop button which acts on all containers in an environment
+*  The global start & stop button which acts on all containers in an environment
-3. Service container modal access, which allows the user access to container specific information about the current environments service containers.
+* Service container modal access, which allows the user access to container specific information about the current environments service containers.
+* Events summary shows all environment level events.

 ## Environment Services